-We distribute the Global Code of Business Conduct to all employees and subsidiaries with accompanying training.
+We distribute the Global Code of Business Conduct to all employees and subsidiaries, with accompanying training.
 We conduct ethics and compliance training as a standard part of onboarding and on an annual basis, and we monitor its effectiveness through internal measures.
-In 2018, 100% of our employees completed ethics and compliance training on our Global Code of Business Conduct – a condition of employment at Allstate — through the annual compliance confirmation process.
-For the first time in 2018, we used an upfront assessment that allowed tenured employees to demonstrate their knowledge of the content and pass related lessons.
-We continued this approach to annual compliance confirmation in 2019.
+In 2019, 100% of our employees completed ethics and compliance training on our Global Code of Business Conduct – a condition of employment at Allstate – through the annual compliance confirmation process.
+We use an upfront assessment that allows tenured employees to demonstrate their knowledge of the content and pass related lessons.

-In addition to Global Code of Business Conduct training, select employees undergo risk-specific training that addresses topics such as anti-corruption, conflicts of interest, data privacy, equal opportunity, insider trading, procurement, social media, workplace harassment and money laundering.
+In addition to Global Code of Business Conduct training, all employees are required to complete a sexual harassment course.
+Additionally, select employees undergo risk-specific training that addresses topics such as anti-corruption, conflicts of interest, data privacy, equal opportunity, insider trading, procurement, social media, and money laundering.